JannieI/canvas-workstation-V3/src/app/roadmap.md

 **Shapes**
 1. Fix bug: circle flickers when hover over menu
 2. Generate all shapes from data - not only circle which is static html at moment
+3. Add a DragHandle and Resize handle to popup menu.
+This way it is simpler - just hover to make the buttons appear, drag and voila.
+Similarly, consider removing the Drag and Resize handles from the Dashboard if this works.
+4. Keep Select button on Shape - make red border like Dashboard + can group/ungroup + can move/align/etc together with Widgets.
+Make this code DRY.

 **Presentation**